BrandenStoberReal/SillyTavern-Utils/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the Apache 2.0 License.